Dart-Code/Website/_docs/settings.md

 ## dart.debugExternalLibraries
 **Default:** `false`.
 <br />
-Whether to mark external pub package libraries as debuggable, enabling stepping into them while debugging.
+Whether to mark external pub package libraries (including package:flutter) as debuggable, enabling stepping into them while debugging.

 ## dart.debugSdkLibraries
 **Default:** `false`.
 <br />
-Whether to mark SDK libraries as debuggable, enabling stepping into them while debugging.
+Whether to mark Dart SDK libraries (dart:*) as debuggable, enabling stepping into them while debugging.

 ## dart.devToolsPort
 The port number to be used for the Dart DevTools.